open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 title: Internal telemetry
 weight: 25
 # prettier-ignore
-cSpell:ignore: alloc journalctl kube otecol pprof tracez underperforming zpages
+cSpell:ignore: alloc journalctl kube otecol pprof tracez underperforming zpages batchprocessor
 ---

 You can inspect the health of any OpenTelemetry Collector instance by checking